 Part of successful investing is having a clear exit strategy.
 Here are a few common exit strategies for multi-family property investors:

-• Selling to an Investor: If you're looking to cash out, selling to another investor can be a quick way to exit your investment.
-Ensure your property is well-maintained and appealing to potential buyers.
+- Selling to an Investor: If you're looking to cash out, selling to another investor can be a quick way to exit your investment.
+Make sure your property is well-maintained and appealing to potential buyers.

 Investing in 2-4 unit multi-family properties in New York City can be a rewarding venture if approached with the right knowledge and strategies.
-By understanding the market, securing appropriate financing, managing your properties effectively, and navigating the regulatory landscape, you can maximize your investment potential.
+By understanding the market, securing appropriate financing, managing your properties effectively, and working within NYC's regulatory framework, you can maximize your investment potential.
 Whether you're a seasoned investor or just starting, staying informed and making strategic decisions will help you succeed in this competitive market.
+For a deeper look at how ownership types compare, see our co-op vs. condo guide.

 Active Listings